The Damage of Gossip

-Gossip is one of those areas of the Christian life that is so important for us to work to restrain – because of the potential damage it causes - but so difficult for so many of us to get under control.
-It is so easy for us – within the Christian community – to gossip about others, often within our own community of faith, because we do so under the banner of “sharing”.
+Gossip is one of those areas of the Christian life that is so important for us to work to restrain—because of the potential damage it causes—but so difficult for so many of us to get under control.
+It is so easy for us within the Christian community to gossip about others, often within our own community of faith, because we do so under the banner of “sharing”.
 We “share” with others about a friend’s “problem” because we want others to pray for them.
-Wink.
-Wink.
+(Wink.
+Wink.)
 The reality is, however, that it’s just plain gossip.
 Gossip feels good.
 It feels good to know something about someone else and to share that something with another.
-Yet, even under the best of motives, “sharing” easily turns into “gossip” and we do damage that like the proverb points out – we can’t completely undo.
+Yet, even under the best of motives, “sharing” easily turns into “gossip” and we do damage like the proverb points out, that we can’t completely undo.

-1. Have you hurt someone recently by gossiping about them (even under the context of “sharing”)?
+1. Have you hurt someone recently by gossiping about him or her, even under the context of “sharing”?
 If so, are you willing to ask for their forgiveness?

 2. What can you do to help keep yourself from gossiping about others today?